Giovanni1085/UvA_AIforSociety_2021/README.md

 * Option 2 (advanced): work directly with git and conda.
 See this [guide to setup your environment](https://github.com/Giovanni1085/UvA_CDH_2020/blob/master/setup.md) for more info.

+### Dependencies

+All the notebooks have been tested using a conda environment with the packages as per the [requirements](`requirements.txt`).
+This file was in turn created via `pip freeze > requirements.txt`.

 ### Further reading

 * [More on conda enviroments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)